barkersapp/.github/profile/readme.md

 # Barkers Software

-The official repository for all Barkers Software projects.
+The official home for the source code of all Barkers Software projects.